lovoo/drone-gcloud-helm/README.md

 drone secret add --image=gcr.io/lovoo-ci/drone-gcloud-helm:1.1.0 --name=AWESOME_GCLOUD_TOKEN --value=@/path/to/your/token.json octocat/helloworld
 ```

-configure the drone-gcloud-helm plugin in your .drone.yaml to use your secret and alias it to plugin_auth_key
+configure the drone-gcloud-helm plugin in your .drone.yaml to use your secret and alias it to AUTH_KEY

 ```
   secrets:
     - source: AWESOME_GCLOUD_TOKEN
-      target: plugin_auth_key
+      target: AUTH_KEY
 ```